ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 >
 > It is worthwhile to note that all these concerns we discuss here are not specific to OAuth 2.0 implementations.
 While identity providers ([example 1](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html) and [example 2](https://dev.fitbit.com/build/reference/web-api/oauth2/#obtaining-consent)) may try to prevent the use of embedded browsers for authorization flows, the user's credentials by themselves present a security threat when in possession of a malicious party.

 In the end, the first-party apps do exist, and user authentication with native code does take place, opening the door for developers to provide an uninterrupted user experience, and for users to share their credentials with the apps.
-It is expected that the end user can recognize the first party software, and will enter appropriate credentials when prompted for signing in.
+It is expected that the end user can recognize the first party software and will enter appropriate credentials when prompted for signing in.

 With access to user's credentials and to their session information, SSO can be implemented in a proprietary way with other apps belonging to the same organization. iOS provides means of exchanging data between apps in a group defined by a development team; thus, the authentication state can be shared and SSO can be effected outside of the default browser environment.